Copyright 1994 - 2018 Bill's Bible Basics

 2 Corinthians 1:3-4, KJV

 I trust that this article has been a blessing and a great encouragement in your life.
 If you have enjoyed reading it, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Google+, Tumblr, or any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information and further study, you may want to refer to the list of reading resources below which were also mentioned in this article, or which are related to the topics which were discussed in this article.
 All of them are also located on this very same Bill's Bible Basics website: